An Empirical Bayes Analysis of Object Trajectory Representation Models: Experiments

-Figure \ref{fig:trade_off_agt} shows Box-plots for the longitudinal and lateral ADE for agent trajectory samples with $T \in [3\mathrm{s}, 5\mathrm{s}, 8\mathrm{s}]$.
+Figure \ref{fig:trade_off_agt_vehicle} shows Box-plots for the longitudinal and lateral fit error for vehicle trajectory samples with $T \in \{3\mathrm{s}, 5\mathrm{s}, 8\mathrm{s}\}$.
+Figure \ref{fig:trade_off_agt_cyclist_pedestrian} presents the fit error for cyclist and pedestrian trajectories with the same time horizons.
 We indicate the best model complexity according to AIC and BIC.
 Table \ref{tab: result summary} gives the numerical results for both ego and agent trajectories at the model complexity $n=\hat{n}$ that maximizes AIC.

-Figure \ref{fig:trade_off_agt} and Table \ref{tab: result summary} clearly show the that longer trajectories warrant higher model complexities for their representation, but also that the benefits of higher $n$ are diminishing beyond an optimal model $\hat{n}$ as indicated by AIC or BIC.
-Overall, we see how simple linear models of moderate complexity can represent trajectories with very high fidelity.
-E.g., the $6^{\mathrm{th}}$ degree polynomial can approximate the 8-seconds agent trajectories with $3.7$cm longitudinal and $1.6$cm lateral ADE in WO.
+Figure \ref{fig:trade_off_agt_vehicle}, Figure \ref{fig:trade_off_agt_cyclist_pedestrian} and Table \ref{tab: result summary} clearly show that the longer trajectories warrant higher model complexities for their representation, but also that the benefits of higher $n$ are diminishing beyond an optimal model $\hat{n}$ as indicated by AIC or BIC.
+Trajectories of various object classes require similar $\hat{n}$ according to AIC or BIC in one dataset.
+Overall, we see how linear models of moderate complexity can represent trajectories with very high fidelity.
+E.g., the $6^{\mathrm{th}}$ degree polynomial can approximate the 8-seconds vehicle trajectories with $3.7$cm longitudinal and $1.6$cm lateral AFE in WO.
 However, we also observe large deviations ($>1$m).
 Inspecting these samples, we find they correspond to physically implausible measurements due to timing jitter or tracking loss that are not excluded by the RTS-Smoother.